plut/ConstructiveGeometry.jl/docs/src/meshing.md

 The meshing of objects is governed by a few parameters:
  - `atol` and `rtol` determine the number of faces inserted in the mesh;
- - `symmetry` allows to impose a given rotational symmetry to circles;
+ - `symmetry` allows to impose a given rotational symmetry to circles and cylinders.

 To set values other than the defaults for an object, apply the `set_parameters` transform to that object: